Swytah/Swytah/README.md

 - 🔭 I’m currently working on Android
 - 🌱 I’m currently learning DSA and Flutter
 - 👯 I’m looking to collaborate on Robotics, AI/ML related applications or projects.
-- 💬 Ask me about Python, C++ and Flutter
+- 💬 Ask me about Python, C++ and Data analytics
 - 📫 How to reach me:
 - 😄 Pronouns: she/her